ADMISSIONS

 | Stafford Loan Fees | $216 | $108 |

-| PLUS loan fees | $750 | $375 |
+| PLUS Loan Fees | $750 | $375 |

-| Personal | $4,050 | $1,350 |
+| Personal Expenses | $4,050 | $1,350 |

 | Total Budget | $47,769 | $18,784 |

-| Day Program | Evening Program | |
+| Fall Program | Spring Program | |

 |---|---|---|